LGBTQIA+/Queer Community Therapy Services

 Ethical Non-Monogamy: Though by no means universal, ethical non-monogamy in its many forms is common in the LGBT+/Queer community.
 Established, married, committed, or dating couples may have different desires in relation to sexual or emotional exclusivity which need to be negotiated.
 New or additional partners may have needs and expectations of their own which challenge a dyad to assess and reassess their agreements.
 Negotiating agreements around safety and boundaries can be challenging, as these discussions may connect to deep-seated emotions about worthiness, attachment, love, and loyalty.

 Support Groups One aspect that sets The Center for Growth apart from other practices is the availability of low-fee support groups.
 A variety of groups are running in New Jersey, Pennsylvania and Virginia at any given time; all have a commitment to inclusivity and welcome LGBT+/Queer members.
 While many of the groups may be of benefit to members of the LGBT+/Queer community, The Center for Growth is currently expanding options centered on the unique needs of these populations.
 See the “Groups'' link above for more information on all groups accepting new members at this time.
-We hope to bring our groups to Santa Fe New Mexico.
+We hope to bring our groups to Santa Fe New Mexico and Providence RI.
 Please let us know which groups you would like to see!